 Together, Kate and Chris bring a wealth of experience in science and agriculture, which is evident in every aspect of their breeding programs.
 Combining the latest technology with thorough data collection and analysis, the pair are very specific in their selection process.
 This high level of detail has seen genetic gains and physical improvements across the flock year on year, resulting in hardy livestock with a balance of premium maternal traits.

-Want our annual update delivered straight to your inbox?
+Want Cloven Hills news delivered straight to your inbox?